I didn’t intentionally set out to write a new novel addressing the rampant intolerance, Islamophobia, and racism in America today. I really didn’t.

 It’s Still Annoying to Use the Word Zeitgeist, Right?

-Okay, I won’t start this section off with it, but something in the air right now must have influenced me to move forward with Jihad Insurance and J. Edgar’s unholy adventures.
+Okay, I won’t start this section off with it, but something in the air right now must have influenced me to move forward with Hot Scenes and J. Edgar’s unholy adventures.
 It’s ironic, too: prior to delving into the first and second chapters of the manuscript, I didn’t even have an opening.
 On the other hand, I had over twenty pages of a historical novel that’s like nothing I’ve ever done before.
 Somehow, that book would have to wait.

 One of the weirdest things about writing a blog post discussing a WIP is I haven’t discussed it with anyone else.
 The only thing I’ve shared about this novel is some dialogue, which I read to an old college friend.
 (It’s hilarious…and yes, he laughed.)
 So I find myself in the awkward position of writing about something I don’t know much about, this developing novel.